paradigmdigitalapps/usense/README.md

 This code is uploaded and maintained in GitHub and available only for invited contributors.

-Overview of the applied technology framework:<br/>
+Overview of the applied technology framework: <br/>
-- Enviroment: Google Application Engine<br/>
+- Enviroment: Google Application Engine< br/>
-- Web application: Webapp2 / Paython2<br/>
+- Web application: Webapp2 / Paython2 <br/>
-- DB: Google Datastore<br/>
+- DB: Google Datastore <br/>
-- Template handling: Jinja2<br/>
+- Template handling: Jinja2 <br/>
-- Font-end: Bootstrap3, CSS and Javasript<br/>
+- Font-end: Bootstrap3, CSS and Javasript <br/>

 The structure of the code is briefly described below.

-./sd_vote.py server site applcation script written in Python ./template/ html code of the site, this is a one page design ./js/ this is the folder of .js code
+./sd_vote.py server site applcation script written in Python br/> ./template/ html code of the site, this is a one page design br/> ./js/ this is the folder of .js code br/>
-./img/ this is the folder of image resources
+./img/ this is the folder of image resources (is it applies) br/>

 User input is sent to server storage with ajax function with help of http post transaction.